oscommonjs/Discord.ps1/README.md

 `Invoke-Discord.ps1` and `Sockets-Discord.ps1` are needed for this to function correctly, `Sockets-Discord.ps1` isn't currently public due to it having to use local client id's etc..etc..
 Eventually i will find a fix
-## PROJECT IS NO LONGER MAINTAINED BY ME, @SweetFade WILL BE MAINTAINING
+## PROJECT IS NO LONGER MAINTAINED BY BRIANNA, @SweetFade (Jess) WILL BE MAINTAINING IT

 ## Why?
 This was originally made as a joke but i decided to attept to make it real,